FahimFBA/assist-me/.github/ISSUE_TEMPLATE/others.md

 ---
 name: Other Issue 📝
 about: For any other type of issue that doesn't fit into Bug or Feature Request categories
+title: "[Other] Give it a suitable title"
+labels: ''
+assignees: ''
 ---

 **Description**